SynthexBTC/Bitcoin-LoRa-Mesh/Wand-Solar-nRF52840-E22P868M30S/config/README.md

 ---

 ### TX Power
 Set transmit power in dBm.

+The power output must be set to 22 dBm.
+With the E22P-868M30S module powered by 3.3 volts, the output is approximately 28 dBm and the antenna gain is approximately 1.7 dBi.
+Considering losses in the connectors and PVC pipe, we are therefore close to the legal limit of 29.15 dBm.
 ```
 set tx 22
 ```